AguaClara/Fluoride_Gravity-DEPRECATED/Spring 2019/Spring 2019 Report.md

 ### Redesigning of Filtration System
 Despite the foundational work of the apparatus laid by the Fall 2018 team, it was determined the filtration system needed to focus on having modifications in three major areas:

-* Development of new method of introduction of Polyaluminum Chloride (PACl)
+* Development of new method of introduction of polyaluminum chloride (PACl)
-*	Size reduction of Fluoride Constant Head Tank
+*	Size reduction of fluoride constant head tank
-*	Increasing length of Flocculator
+*	Increasing length of flocculator

 However, most of the other aspects of the filtration system were kept the same (e.g. sliders for moving tanks up and down, the presence of stock and constant head tanks, and the sedimentation tube).